 Unity Hoops is a summer camp for Native youth that cultivates values such as teamwork, dedication, critical thinking and poise under pressure.
 The program connects these values, which are integral when competing in basketball, to social justice work.
-The young people develop Community Action Projects, working in teams to identify an issue or problem in their community.
+The young people develop Community Action Projects, working in teams to identify an issue or form of injustice in their community.
 “They would study the issue [by assessing] their own lived experiences with it, doing internet research, and talking to community and family members.
 They then would make a plan of action to do something about it and carry out that plan as a team,” David recalls.

 “As coordinator of this program, I had to understand the effect of the historical trauma of colonialism [on indigenous peoples] in the US and specifically in this community.
-For some time colonization involved a very long history of straight up violent conquest to take land and make money off of it.
+For some time colonization involved a very long history of genocidal conquest to take land and make money off of it.
 Then came forms of cultural conquest and colonization of the mind that involved legislation outlawing traditional ceremonies and a national boarding school program that stole Native children from their homes, physically abused them, and taught them that their culture was of the devil – indoctrinating them with the capitalist values of the white, Algo elite,” David continues.

 “There is all of this healing work that Native people are doing everywhere at this time.
 Peggy went to boarding school and was affected by that in very harmful ways.
 What helped her achieve the most healing was doing the Sun Dance for the first time.
 [The Sun Dance is] an intense and deeply transcendent traditional ceremony.
 The most important thing for her was reconnecting to her culture.”